48 Hours in Chicago: Things to Do in Chicago

 Buckingham Fountain

 We’ve made it to the last item on the list of things to do if you have 48 hours in Chicago.
 Buckingham Fountain is located at the center of Grant Park.
 The Buckingham Fountain was opened to the public in 1927 and is one of the largest in the world, at almost 8 meters tall.
-The fountain is sculpted out of Georgia pink marble and contains 5,700,000 liters of water.
-If you’re there during the day, don’t miss the hourly, 20-minute water show featuring the fountain’s center jet shooting water 150 feet into the air.

-Designed by Edward H. Bennett, the fountain represents Lake Michigan and has four sea horses symbolizing the states of Wisconsin, Illinois, Indiana, and Michigan.
+Designed by Edward H. Bennett, the fountain represents Lake Michigan and has four sea horses, symbolizing the states of Wisconsin, Illinois, Indiana, and Michigan.

 Below are some resources that I used.